AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-2.md

 <!-- ENGCOM-8087 -->

 *  Added missing `order_data` array to `EmailSender` classes.
-This brings these classes into alignment with Magento’s recommendation to use scalar variables instead of objects within the email templates.
+This brings these classes into alignment with Magento's recommendation to use scalar variables instead of objects within the email templates.
 [GitHub-29604](https://github.com/magento/magento2/issues/29604)

 ### Google Tag Manager